Senior Research Scientist, Inria

 Matthieu Dorier (2011–2014).
 Co-advised (70%) with Luc Bougé (30%).
 Subject: I/O Variability in Post-Petascale HPC Simulations.
 Accessit to the 2015 Gilles Kahn Honorary PhD Thesis Award of the SIF and the Academy of Science (second prize).
-Now a Postdoctoral Appointee at Argonne National Lab, USA.
+Now a Software Development Specialist (permanent position) at Argonne National Lab, USA.

 Radu Tudoran (2011–2014).
 Co-advised (70%) with Luc Bougé (30%).
 Subject: Big Data management across cloud dataceners.
 Now a Senior Research Engineer at Huawei Technologies, Munich, Germany.